curtisrichards007-max/AtomikGamez/Privacy Policy Bot.md

 This policy may be updated as needed.
 Check back for the latest version.

 ## Contact
-For privacy concerns, reach out to [your email or Discord handle, e.g., @YourUsername#1234].
+For privacy concerns, reach out to [@atomikgamez on Discord].